top of page

 Top

-Levulan® Light Therapy
+Levulan® Photodynamic Light Therapy

 Levulan® Photodynamic Therapy using the BLU-U® Blue Light Photodynamic Therapy Illuminator is an advanced 2-step treatment for minimally to moderately thick Grade 1 or 2 Actinic Keratoses (that have not yet become enlarged and thick) of the face or scalp.
-This therapy is unique because it uses a light activated drug therapy.
-The 2-step process consists of treatment with Levulan® Kerastick Topical Solution, 20% and the BLU-U® Blue Light Photodynamic Therapy Illuminator (BLU-U®).
+This therapy is unique because it uses a light-activated drug therapy.
+The 2-step process consists of treatment with Levulan® Kerastick Topical Solution, 20%, and the BLU-U® Blue Light Photodynamic Therapy Illuminator (BLU-U®).

 What are Actinic Keratoses?